FDA approves Alzheimer’s drug that modestly slows disease

-WASHINGTON — U.S. health officials on Friday approved a closely watched Alzheimer’s drug that modestly slows the brain-robbing disease, albeit with potential safety risks that patients and their doctors will have to carefully weigh.
+WASHINGTON — U.S. health officials on Friday approved a closely watched Alzheimer’s drug that’s been shown to modestly slow the early stages of the brain-robbing disease, albeit with potential safety risks that doctors and patients will have to carefully weigh.

 The drug, Leqembi, is the first that’s been convincingly shown to slow the decline in memory and thinking that defines Alzheimer’s by targeting the disease’s underlying biology.
-The Food and Drug Administration approved it for patients with Alzheimer’s, specifically those with mild or early-stage disease.
+The Food and Drug Administration approved it specifically for patients with mild or early cases of dementia.

 Leqembi, from Japan’s Eisai and its U.S. partner Biogen, is a rare success in a field accustomed to failed experimental treatments for the incurable condition.
-The delay in cognitive decline brought about by the drug likely amounts to just several months, but Dr. Joy Snider and some other experts say it could still meaningfully improve people’s lives.
+The delay in cognitive decline brought about by the drug likely amounts to just several months, but some experts say it could still meaningfully improve people’s lives.

-Snider stressed that the medicine, pronounced “leh-KEM-bee,” comes with downsides, including the need for twice-a-month infusions and possible side effects like brain swelling.
+Snider stressed that the medicine, pronounced “leh-KEM-bee,” comes with downsides, including the need for twice-a-month infusions and possible side effects like brain swelling and bleeding.

-The FDA approval came via its accelerated pathway, which allows drugs to launch based on early results, before they’re confirmed to benefit patients.
-The agency’s use of that shortcut approach has come under increasing scrutiny from government watchdogs and congressional investigators.
+The approval came via FDA’s accelerated pathway, which allows drugs to launch based on early results before they’re confirmed to benefit patients.
+The agency’s use of that shortcut has come under increasing scrutiny from government watchdogs and congressional investigators.

-Scrutiny of the new drug, known chemically as lecanemab, will likely mean most patients won’t start receiving it for months, as insurers decide whether and how to cover it.
+Scrutiny of the new drug, known chemically as lecanemab, will likely mean most patients won’t start receiving it for months, as insurers decide whether to cover it and for whom.

+The drug will cost $26,500 for a typical year’s worth of treatment.
+Eisai said that price reflects the drug’s benefit in terms of improved quality of life, reduced burdens for caregivers, and other factors.
+The company pegged its overall value at $37,000 per year but said it priced the drug lower to reduce costs for patients and insurers.
+An independent group that assesses drug value recently said the drug would have to be priced below $20,600 to be cost-effective.

-The FDA’s approval was based on one mid-stage study in 800 people with early signs of Alzheimer’s who were still able to live independently or with minimal assistance.
+The FDA’s approval was based on one mid-stage study of 850 people with early symptoms of Alzheimer’s who also tested positive for a type of brain plaque that is a hallmark of the disease.

-Since then, Eisai has published the results of a larger 1,800-patient study that the FDA will review to confirm the drug’s benefit, paving the way for full approval later this year.
+Since then, Eisai has published the results of a larger 1,800-patient study that the FDA is expected to soon review to confirm the drug’s benefit, setting up a decision on full approval later this year.

 The larger study tracked patients’ results on an 18-point scale that measures memory, judgment and other cognitive abilities.
 Doctors compile the rating from interviews with the patient and a close contact.
 After 18 months, patients receiving Leqembi declined more slowly – a difference of less than half a point on the scale – than patients who received a dummy infusion.
 The delay amounted to just over five months.